thelia-modules/Diaporamas/README.md

 3. Installation
 ---

+The Diaporamas module requires the [SmartyFilter module](https://github.com/thelia-modules/SmartyFilter).
+It is used to replace shortcodes with their corresponding HTML codes.
+[Install it](https://github.com/thelia-modules/SmartyFilter#installation) and activate it before activating the Diaporamas module.

 Install it as a Thelia module by downloading the zip archive and extracting it in ```thelia/local/modules``` or by uploading it with the backoffice (at ```/admin/modules```), or by requiring it with Composer: